pulumi/registry/themes/default/content/registry/packages/aws-native/_index.md

 ---

 {{% notes type="info" %}}
-AWS Native Cloud Control is now Generally Available.
 AWS Native Cloud Control provides coverage of all resources in the [AWS Cloud Control API](https://aws.amazon.com/blogs/aws/announcing-aws-cloud-control-api/), including same-day access to all new AWS resources.
 However, some AWS resources are not yet available in AWS Cloud Control.

-For new projects, we recommend using AWS Native and [AWS Classic](/registry/packages/aws) side-by-side so you can get the speed and correctness benefits of AWS Native where possible.
-For existing projects, [AWS Classic](/registry/packages/aws) remains fully supported; we recommend waiting to fully migrate existing projects to AWS Native Cloud Control.
+The AWS Native Cloud Control provider serves as a complement to resources in the [AWS Classic provider](/registry/packages/aws).
+We recommend using a combination of both providers for maximum resource & feature coverage.
 {{% /notes %}}

 The AWS Native Cloud Control provider for Pulumi can provision many of the cloud resources available in [AWS](https://aws.amazon.com/).
 It manages and provisions resources using the [AWS Cloud Control API](https://aws.amazon.com/blogs/aws/announcing-aws-cloud-control-api/), which typically supports new AWS features on the day of launch.
 Resources available in the Pulumi AWS Native Cloud Control provider are based on the resources defined in the [AWS CloudFormation Registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html).